-The Sea Frost BF plates mount with a Wellnut expandable neoprene blind hole fastener.
+The Sea Frost evaporator plate mounts with a Wellnut expandable neoprene blind hole fastener.
 A template or the plate itself should be used to locate the mounting holes.
 Drill a 3/16" pilot hole.
 Increase this hole to 3/8".